Last Modified: July 1, 2023

 “California Personal Information” means Personal Data that is subject to the protection of the CCPA.

-"Consumer", "Business”, and "Service Provider" will have the meanings given to them in the CCPA.
+"Consumer", "Business”, “Share” and "Service Provider" will have the meanings given to them in the CCPA.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

-“Data Protection Laws” means all applicable worldwide legislation relating to data protection and privacy which applies to the respective party in the role of Processing Personal Data in question under the Agreement, including without limitation European Data Protection Laws, the CCPA and the data protection and privacy laws of Australia and Singapore; in each case as amended, repealed, consolidated or replaced from time to time.
+“Data Protection Laws” means all applicable worldwide law, statute, directive, regulation or legislation relating to data protection, information security obligations and privacy which applies to the respective party in the role of Processing Personal Data in question under the Agreement, including without limitation European Data Protection Laws, the CCPA, US state and federal laws; in each case as amended, repealed, consolidated or replaced from time to time.

 “Data Subject” means the individual to whom Personal Data relates.

-"Europe" means the European Union, the European Economic Area and/or their member states, Switzerland and the United Kingdom.
+"Europe" means the European Union, the European Economic Area and/or the United Kingdom.

 “European Data” means Personal Data that is subject to the protection of European Data Protection Laws.